 What a terrible selfish mindset!

 When the Old Covenant priests followed God’s order of service (ministering first to God before ministering to the people of God), God attested to their ministry to the people with His awesome glory, resulting in the people surrendering to God and worshipping God with reverence.

 In one of those instances after Aaron had finished ministering to the LORD, he then came out to bless or minister to the people, the glory of the LORD appeared to all the people.

 22 Then Aaron lifted his hand toward the people, blessed them, and came down from offering the sin offering, the burnt offering, and peace offerings.

 23 And Moses and Aaron went into the tabernacle of meeting, and came out and blessed the people.
 Then the glory of the LORD appeared to all the people,

 24 and fire came out from before the LORD and consumed the burnt offering and the fat on the altar.
 When all the people saw it, they shouted and fell on their faces.
 (NKJV).

-Because many servants of God today esteem, exalt or magnify ministering to people above ministering to God!
+Many servants of God today highly esteem, exalt or magnify ministering to people above ministering to God.

-We hardly hear the clear voice of the Holy Spirit in our services today calling out the believers and sending them out for the work of ministry to which God has called them because we hardly gather together to minister to God and focus on God alone, completely ignoring and forgetting ourselves.
+We hardly hear the clear voice of the Holy Spirit in our services today calling out the believers and sending them out for the work of ministry to which God has called them because we hardly gather together to minister to God or focus on God alone while completely ignoring and forgetting ourselves.

 It is sad but true that our focus in all our services is on ourselves – on our personal needs, challenges or battles.
 We are not really ministering to the LORD until we consciously and completely ignore or forget ourselves and focus only on the LORD as we worship Him in the beauty of His holiness.